eamsen/flow/README.md

     make

-Note that this will just copy the header files into the `include` directory.
+Note that this will just copy the header files to the `include` directory.

 To install Flow use: